Synergy .NET Basics

 Synergy DBL Integration for Visual Studio

 SDI enables you to use Visual Studio features (such as IntelliSense, colorization, and regions) as you develop Synergy applications, and it hooks into and provides project wizards and designers.
-For Synergy .NET development, SDI includes the Synergy .NET compiler, which is invoked by Visual Studio build features (MSBuild).
+For Synergy .NET development, SDI includes the Synergy .NET compiler, which is invoked by build features.
 SDI also enables you to use the Visual Studio debugger to debug your Synergy .NET code for Windows applications (via local and remote debugging) and Linux applications (via remote debugging).
 If a Synergy .NET assembly interoperates with code from other languages, you can step seamlessly from one language to another.

 Synergy .NET libraries and NuGet packages